danikam/atlas-recast/_episodes/02-gitlab-ci.md

 > ~~~
 > {: .source}
 >
-> Now open the Dockerfile with a text editor and, starting with the following skeleton, fill in the FIXME's to make a Dockerfile that builds your analysis environment.
+> Now open the Dockerfile with a text editor and, starting with the following skeleton, fill in the FIXMEs to make a Dockerfile that builds your analysis environment.
 >
 > ~~~
 > # Specify the image from which you are working